WerWolv/ImHex/README.md

 - [Mary](https://github.com/Thog) for her immense help porting ImHex to MacOS and help during development
 - [Roblabla](https://github.com/Roblabla) for adding MSI Installer support to ImHex
 - [jam1garner](https://github.com/jam1garner) and [raytwo](https://github.com/raytwo) for their help with adding Rust support to plugins
-- All other people that have been reporting issues on Discord or GitHub that I had great conversations with :)
+- Everybody else who has reported issues on Discord or GitHub that I had great conversations with :)

 ### Libraries